10 Best (REALLY FREE) Password Managers in 2024

 • While Apple’s password manager is secure, it’s difficult to use because it doesn’t come with a dedicated app — instead, you access the password manager within your iOS or macOS’s device settings, which is really inconvenient.

-• Firefox’s password manager doesn’t alert you if you’re using weak passwords, it lacks support for two-factor authentication, and it doesn’t enable the primary password by default — so if you forget to set up the primary password, anyone who has access to your browser can also access your passwords.
+• Firefox’s password manager lacks two-factor authentication and doesn’t enable the master password by default.
+If you forget to set up the master password, anyone with access to your browser could access your passwords.

-Premium third-party password managers provide significantly better value.
-Quality products like Dashlane, 1Password, and RoboForm are more secure and easier to use, and come with tons of features that make it simpler to manage your passwords (like emergency access, which allows a trusted contact to access your account if you accidentally lose access to it).
+Premium third-party password managers like Dashlane, 1Password, and RoboForm are more secure and easier to use, and come with tons of features that make it simpler to manage your passwords (like emergency access, which allows a trusted contact to access your account in emergency situations).
 What’s more, these password managers have free plans or free trials, so you can use them free of charge just like a built-in password manager.

 Tips to Improve Password Safety in 2024

-Free password managers come with limitations, so they can’t 100% protect your passwords from all online threats — for example, LastPass’s free plan doesn’t include dark web monitoring (so it can’t alert you if your password is leaked on the dark web), and Avira Password Manager Free doesn’t come with password auditing (so it can’t notify you if you have weak or duplicate passwords).
+Free password managers come with limitations, so they can’t 100% protect your passwords from all online threats — for example, Avira Password Manager Free doesn’t come with password auditing (so it can’t notify you if you have weak or duplicate passwords).

 That said, if you don’t want to buy a password manager, a free one is fine — but only as long as you also follow these password safety tips: